eclipse/mosaic.website/content/docs/scenarios/_index.md

 The following fields needs to be configured:
 * **`id`** - The name of the scenario
 * **`duration`** - The duration of the simulation in seconds.
-* **`randomSeed`** - The seed to initialze the random number generator with in order to have deterministic results.
+* **`randomSeed`** - The seed to initialize the random number generator with in order to have deterministic results.
 If not set, a random seed is taken.
 * **`projection`** - Configures the coordinate transformation from geographic coordinates to cartesian coordinates.
 Having a correct setting here is crucial to get correct results that map to real world coordinates so the simulation results can be visualized in some way.
 The center coordinate will be used to determine the correct UTM zone, the `cartesianOffset` can be determined by having a look at the trafﬁc simulators network ﬁle,